 Seemingly a meditation on the power of nature to constantly drive and regenerate, Pelly’s work is a fitting end to an exhibition that is both superbly-sourced and cleverly curated.
 Just like those trees, each of our artists was answering the same question, but each was able to provide something quite different.
 What better testament to the fact that we are all part of Darwin’s vision of nature, and yet enriched by judgements and adjustments of our own?

-Natural Perception is at Aretha Campbell Fine Art until 21st April 2013, for further information visit here.
+Natural Perception is at Aretha Campbell Fine Art until 21st April 2013.
+For further information visit the gallery’s website here.